Ivan Magomu

-Ivan Magomu (born 6 September 1993) is a Ugandan rugby union player who plays as flyhalf for Black Pirates Rugby Club in the country's top tier rugby premier league and the men's fifteens rugby national team, the Uganda national rugby union team known as the Uganda Rugby Cranes.
+Ivan Magomu (born 6 September 1996) is a Ugandan rugby union player who plays as flyhalf for Black Pirates Rugby Club in the country's top tier Rugby Premier League and for the men's fifteens rugby national team, the Uganda national rugby union team, known as the Uganda Rugby Cranes.
 He is the captain of the Black Pirates Rugby Club, a role he has served since 2018.
-Ahead of the 2021 Rugby Africa Cup, Magomu was named captain of the Uganda national rugby union team.
+Ahead of the 2021 Rugby Africa Cup, Magomu was named Captain of the Uganda national rugby union team.